-The resulting m is an absolute scale, as considered by Zuse.
-Percentage measures can be used as an absolute scale, but they do not assume an extensive structure (Zuse, 1998), pp. 237-238.
+The resulting m is an absolute scale.
+Percentage measures can be used as an absolute scale, but they do not assume an extensive structure (see [26] pp. 237-238).
+Figure 4 shows descriptions of the theoretical validity for a set of used functions for the metric.